Find a Qualified Attorney Near You

 Access to health care is a critical concern for children in foster care.
 There is a high number of children with medical needs or disabilities in the system.
 Funding for health care in foster care varies by state.

 Most of the money to pay for the medical needs of children in foster care comes from Medicaid.
-Kids who aren't eligible for Medicaid are usually covered by the Children's Health Insurance Program (CHIP).
-A complex safety net of government programs ensures that kids in foster care have health insurance coverage to meet the child's needs.
+Kids who aren’t eligible for Medicaid are usually covered by the Children’s Health Insurance Program (CHIP).
+A complex safety net of government programs ensures that children in foster care have health insurance coverage to meet their needs.

-This funding covers medical care costs like pediatrics.
-It also covers dental, hearing, vision services, and other health condition treatment costs.
+This funding covers medical care costs, such as pediatrics.
+It also covers dental, hearing, and vision services and other health condition treatment costs.
 Some medical conditions are more commonly covered than others.

 Foster Care and Trauma